Jeffrey-David/Kmeans-on-Iris-Dataset/README.md

 # Kmeans-on-Iris-Dataset
-Applying Kmeans clustering algorithm on the Iris Dataset usin sklearn library
+Applying Kmeans clustering algorithm on the Iris Dataset using sklearn library